this is a collection of off-topic material.

 The doctor is gripping my wrist.
 She says, “Pulse up, get the BP.”

 “I can’t,” I tell her.
 “I’m having a little trouble concentrating.
 I’m sorry.
 I remember that I used to collect Tetris music.
 Like, various performances of music from the original Tetris.
 I was mostly interested in what the game called theme C, which was actually a menuet that I like.
-Theme C is Bach’s French Suite number 3.
+It’s Bach’s French Suite number 3.
 I can’t remember when I collected this stuff.
 It was a little before the internet was a real thing.
 You couldn’t google it, you had to get these hand-made catalogs put together by like-minded weirdos and you could…you know, you could order these little mixed tapes with different versions of the Tetris music and you could either buy them or you could trade the tapes around.
 It was fun.
 I remember…”

 The doctor interrupts, asks me to take deep breaths.
 She keeps saying, “Slow down, M. You need to breathe.”